wildfly/quickstart/bean-validation/readme.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-You can't directly deploy your project on the server, however you will use a real server to test internals of your application with Arquillian.

 Running the Arquillian tests
 ============================